-Sedation dentistry uses nitrous oxide in Houston, TX which is a sweet-smelling to odorless, colorless gas that was used first in dental and surgical as a form of anesthesia in the middle 1800s.
-Now, the combination of inhaling oxygen and laughing gas, if used correctly, can be effective and safe in managing anxiety and pain in the dental office.
+Laughing gas is a sweet-smelling to odorless, colorless gas that was first used in dental and surgical treatments as a form of anesthesia in the mid-1800s.
+If used correctly, laughing gas can be effective and safe in managing anxiety and pain in the dental office.

-It is commonly referred to as ‘conscious or moderate sedation.”
-It is the most utilized gas anesthetic in the world, and 70% of all dental offices, such as our Uptown Houston dental office near the Galleria, provide laughing gas as a sedation method.
+It is commonly referred to as conscious or moderate sedation.
+It is the most utilized gas anesthetic globally.
+Roughly 70% of all dental offices, such as our Uptown Houston dental office near the Galleria, provide laughing gas as a sedation method.

-When the mixture of oxygen and laughing gas is used correctly so when inhaled, it is an effective and safe method for managing anxiety and pain for the patient.
-There is an essential margin of safety for when you properly administer laughing gas for sedation.
-There have been 12 delivery systems designed to assist with the visual and audio safety features to stop harmful events when using laughing gas-oxygen.
+Laughing gas is an effective and safe method for managing anxiety and pain for the patient.
+However, there is an essential margin of safety when you properly administer laughing gas for sedation.

-The patient needs to limit talking while the laughing gas is being given and try to keep breathing through their nose – not breathe through their mouth if at all possible.
+The patient will be advised to limit talking while the laughing gas is being given and try to keep breathing through their nose – not breathe through their mouth if at all possible.

-Sedating with Nitrous Oxide in Houston, TX – it being an inhalation anesthetic, it is distributed and absorbed due to the pressure grades in your lungs that will equilibrate when the tension of the inhaled gas equals what is in alveoli, tissues, and blood.
+As an inhalation anesthetic, it is distributed and absorbed due to the pressure grades in your lungs, which equilibrate when the tension of the inhaled gas equals what is in the alveoli, tissues, and blood.

 When the procedure is over, 100% oxygen is delivered to the patient for at least five minutes before taking off the mask.
-It will purge the body of any of the residual laughing gas to help the patient get rid of the last of the drug.
+It will purge the body of any residual laughing gas.